timothee-haudebourg/json-ld/README.md

     document expansion will not require external resources.
   - `FsLoader` to load remote resources from the file system through a mount point system.
-  - `ReqwestLoader` provided by the `reqwest-loader` feature that uses the [`reqwest`](https://crates.io/crates/reqwest) crate to load remote documents.
+  - `reqwest::Loader` provided by the `reqwest-loader` feature that uses the [`reqwest`](https://crates.io/crates/reqwest) crate to load remote documents.
 	Note that `reqwest` requires the
 	[`tokio`](https://crates.io/crates/tokio) runtime to work.